Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Dynamics of conjugation of locally normal subgroups

+The existence of a minorising locally weakly decomposable action of $G$ imposes some restrictions on the algebraic structure of $G$.

-\begin{prop} Let $G$ be a \tdlc group acting faithfully on a Boolean algebra $\mcA$, such that the action is weakly branch, and let $\Gamma$ be a subgroup of $G$.
+\begin{prop} Let $G$ be a \tdlc group acting faithfully on a Boolean algebra $\mcA$, such that the action is locally weakly decomposable, and let $\Gamma$ be a subgroup of $G$.
 Suppose that the action of $\Gamma$ on $\mcA$ is minorising of degree $d$.
-Then $\Gamma$ contains a free submonoid on $2$ generators that is discrete in $G$.\end{prop}
+Then $\Gamma$ contains a free submonoid on $2$ generators that is discrete in $G$. \end{prop}